SamitHuang/mindone/examples/hunyuanvideo/README.md

     --dit-weight "ckpts/hunyuan-video-t2v-720p/transformers/mp_rank_00_model_states.pt" \
     --prompt "text-prompt" \
     --text-embed-path /path/to/text_embeddings.npz \
+    --vae-tiling=True \
 ```

-Please run `python sample_video.py --help` to see more arguments.
+Please run `python hyvideo/sample_video.py --help` to see more arguments.
+Another example is provided in `scripts/run_t2v_sample.sh`.

 We also support run video reconstruction using the CausalVAE, please use the following command: